Phone : +964 (750) 733-5679

 General Microbiology- Microbial Physiology - Air and soil Microbiology - Antimicrobial agents- Food Microbiology- Microbial Pollution- Diagnostic Bacteriology- Mycology

+I have got a Fellowship of Higher education from Ad- advance HE-UK.
 I received my PhD. in Microbiology from Damascus University in 2015 in Syria.
 I have a good experience in teaching and doing the research related to microbiology and Medical microbiology particularly in staphylococcus, bacillus subtilis, antibacterial extracts and antibiotic resistance.
 I am very interest in medical microbiology, biotechnology, water or food-borne pathogens such as meta-genomics, and any research concerning to medical microbiology and antibacterial subjects or searching for new antibiotics from Bacteria or natural resources. as well as, I am really interest to do search for new antibiotics and apply it against bacteria, water or food-borne pathogens, fungi, viruses and cancer cells.
-I have 8th researches published in international and local journals.
+I have 11th researches published in international journals.
 As my area in Biology and Microbiology I have a good experience in Labs. in addition my working after graduation in the laboratories of pharmaceuticals, universities and schools.
 I have been in The University of Liverpool for two months in 2018 as an academic visit which supported and funded by both Applied Microbiology International (SFAM https://appliedmicrobiology.org) and Cara organization (the Council for At-Risk Academics) to get training in new methods in Microbiology.
 I have been in Newcastle University for two months in 2019 as an academic visit which supported and funded by Cara organization (the Council for At-Risk Academics-https://www.cara.ngo/ ) and get training in qPCR and Next Generation Sequencing NGS.
-I have dual Nationality (Syrian and Turkish) and I can teach in English.
+I have dual Nationality (Syrian and Turkish).

 Languages